Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

 * configure_optimizers
 * any other hooks

-In practice, this code looks like:
+In practice, the code looks like this:

 .. code-block::